View from the Top: Plot

-Donna Jensen is from a small town in Nevada.
-She wants to escape her miserable, unhappy life of living in a trailer with her alcoholic mother, a former Las Vegas showgirl, and her abusive, alcoholic stepfather.
-After graduating high school, Donna struggles to make ends meet working as a clerk in a Big Lots store.
+Donna Jensen, living in a Nevada trailer with her alcoholic mother and abusive stepfather, desperately wants to get away.
+After graduating high school, Donna struggles to earn a living working as a clerk in a Big Lots store with her high school boyfriend.

-After her boyfriend leaves her, Donna sees a TV interview with Sally Weston, a former flight attendant, who has written a memoir called My Life in the Sky.
-Donna then becomes a flight attendant for a small, seedy California commuter airline called Sierra.
-She works with Sherry, a senior attendant, and Christine.
-During this time she first meets Ted.
-After several months, Donna applies to Royalty Airlines.
-Sherry and Christine also apply.
-While Christine and Donna get in, Sherry does not, and remains with Sierra Airlines.
+After her boyfriend leaves her, Donna sees a TV interview with Sally Weston, a former flight attendant who wrote a memoir titled, My Life in the Sky.
+Donna becomes a flight attendant for Sierra Airlines, a small, seedy regional airline.
+She works with senior attendant Sherry and Christine Montgomery.
+During this time, she meets Ted Stewart.
+Donna wants to apply to Royalty Airlines, and convinces Sherry and Christine to do the same.
+While Christine and Donna are hired, Sherry is not, and she remains with Sierra.

-Donna puts her heart and soul into training, and, after meeting Sally Weston, is determined to be assigned to the top route, "Paris, First Class, International".
-After training, Donna is shocked and disappointed to be assigned to a commuter route in Cleveland while Christine, who struggled during the training, inexplicably has been assigned the high-priority New York City route.
+Donna studies hard, and, after meeting Sally Weston, is determined to be assigned to the top position, "Paris, First Class, International".
+After training, Donna is shocked and disappointed to be assigned to a domestic route in Cleveland while Christine, who struggled during the training and learning the material, inexplicably is assigned the high-priority New York City route.

-Although Donna is unhappy being in Cleveland, she meets and begins a relationship with Ted.
-A few months later, Donna runs into Christine in Cleveland.
-Donna is shocked when Christine happens to empty her handbag and it has stolen Royalty Air items.
-Even the smallest theft is strictly prohibited by Royalty Airlines and could result in termination.
-Donna is suspicious that there was some error in her route assignment.
-With Weston's help, Donna discovers that Christine had switched their test I.D. numbers as they handed in their final exams to the instructor.
+Although unhappy in Cleveland, Donna begins a relationship with Ted.
+A few months later, Donna runs into Christine.
+As they spend time together, Donna is shocked that Christine has stolen Royalty Air items in her handbag, because even the smallest theft could result in termination.

+Donna suspects some error occurred in her route assignment.
+With Weston's help, Donna discovers that Christine switched their test I.D. numbers during their final exam.

-Weston then has airline security spy on Christine's flight to see if she engages in any theft.
-Christine is caught and fired.
+Weston has airline security spy on Christine.
+Caught stealing, she is fired.
 Donna re-takes the exam, achieving a perfect score.
-She is then assigned to a Paris, First Class, International route, though it means breaking off her relationship with Ted.
+She is assigned to a Paris, First Class, International route, though it means ending her relationship with Ted.

-Donna soon realizes that she is lonely and unhappy and misses Ted.
-With Weston's encouragement, she returns to Cleveland and the two reconcile.
+Donna soon realizes that she is lonely and unhappy and she misses Ted.
+With Weston's encouragement, she returns to Cleveland and she and Ted reconcile.
 The film ends with Donna wishing her passengers well as they land in Cleveland, though she is now a pilot.

 Cast

+Production

+In September 2000, it was announced Gwyneth Paltrow was in negotiations to star in View from the Top.
+First time screenwriter Eric Wald wrote it as a spec script which was developed by Brad Grey before being sold to Miramax.
+Rewrites were performed on the script by Roger Kumble.